 A Minuteman ICBM has an on-board computer to tell the booster when enough thrust has been generated because the speed is perfect.
 But what tells the computer what speed the missile is going?

 Therein lies a tale.

 The Germans appear to be the first to use the basic principle of a PIGA in a weapon, the V-2 rocket bomb employed against England.
 Dr. Fritz Mueller solved the problem of measuring speed by use of a Mueller Mechanical Integrating Accelerometer (MMIA).
 The precession of a gyroscope turns a valve to shut off the V-2’s liquid fuel.
-See diagram above.
+See Wikipedia, PIGA Accelerometer.

-Mueller’s device used a weight handing off the end of a spinning gyro to measure speed.
-This pendulous weight caused the mechanism to precess or spin.
+Mueller’s device used a weight hanging off the end of a spinning gyro to measure speed.
+This pendulous weight caused the mechanism to precess or move about an axis perpendicular to the wheel spin.
 The physics of the gyro tells us that the number of rotations of the device is proportional to speed.
-Thus, the device senses acceleration with the weight, but the readout is speed.
-Math definitions tell us that speed is the integral of acceleration just as acceleration is the derivative of speed.
+Thus, the device, with its pendulous weight, senses acceleration, but the “readout” is speed.
+Math tells us that speed is the integral of acceleration just as acceleration is the derivative of speed.

 So the device was also called a pendulous integrating gyroscopic accelerometer or PIGA.